ATTENTION AFC PATIENTS In New Britain Connecticut

 AFC Urgent Care New Britain Can Help Test Travelers for COVID-19.

 AFC Urgent Care New Britain can test you for the active COVID-19 virus at our center.
-Testing is free with or without insurance and it doesn’t require a doctor’s referral.
+Testing does not require a doctor’s referral.
 If you are traveling from an affected state, you can call ahead at (860) 357-6899 for testing at our location.
 We are located at 135 E. Main St.

 Testing at our location is quick and easy.
 We will call you with the results and if you test negative we will provide necessary documentation for you to give to public health officials in order to return to the public.
 Students are getting ready to return to school should reach out as we are here to help test for the active virus with quick results.